Advancing science.

 Senior Expert · Director

-Over 15 years of expertise in climate change, energy, and environmental economics.
+Over 15 years of expertise in climate change, energy and environmental economics.
 IPCC author for the forthcoming 2027 Methodology Report on Inventories for Short-lived Climate Forcers.
 UNFCCC Lead Reviewer and Task Manager for GHG projections at ETC/CM (EEA).
-Principal developer of MITICA.
 Has directed or contributed to over 100 international projects across more than 70 countries.
+Author of peer-reviewed methodologies and architect of integrated models at the interface of econometrics and the physical sciences of the climate.

 Claudia Fournier